 Tommy was also quick to explain that what he was doing was not true bluegrass, out of respect for the discipline.
 “I want to make clear is that Uncle Monk is not a traditional bluegrass act.
 We are an indie-acoustic duo that has been influenced by bluegrass and old-time music as well as alternative and Americana.”

 Uncle Monk was working on their second album when Tommy’s Cancer sidelined him.
-He also worked with songwriter John Castle at the Levon Helm Studios on Castle’s 2011 album Last Bird Home.
+He also worked with songwriter Chris Castle at the Levon Helm Studios on Castle’s 2011 album Last Bird Home.
 Uncle Monk also played at the legendary Bluebird Cafe in Nashville, and on Music City Roots during their run.

 RIP Thomas Erdelyi, aka Tommy Ramone.